 I was recruited to the Department of Dermatology and the Huntsman Cancer Institute in 2001.
 My research interests are focused on melanoma, the most serious form of skin cancer, which arises from melanocytes or nevi (moles).
-Our current work spans a spectrum from basic science (mechanisms of melanoma development and metastasis) to translational (melanoma chemoprevention) to clinical research (early melanoma detection).
-As a physician-scientist, I devote 75% of my effort to research and 25% of my effort to patient care (as Director of the Early Melanoma Detection clinic at HCI).
+Our work has spanned the spectrum from basic science (mechanisms of melanoma development and metastasis) to translational (melanoma chemoprevention) to clinical research (early melanoma detection).
+More recent work has focused on clinical research and clinical trials.
+As a physician-scientist, I currently devote 65% of my effort to research and 35% of my effort to patient care (as Director of the Early Melanoma Detection clinic at HCI).

-- Methods of early melanoma detection.
-We are using total body photography to monitor our patients who are at increased risk of melanoma, and have studied the role of photography in the physician decision to biopsy and early detection of melanoma.
-Current research in this area involves studying the survival outcomes of 3000 patients who have been monitored by photography over the past 14 years.
+- Improved methods of early melanoma detection.
+We have been using total body photography to monitor our patients who are at increased risk of melanoma since 2004, and have studied the role of photography in the physician decision to biopsy and early detection of melanoma.
+We are currently testing novel non-invasive diagnostic techniques based on micro-RNA expression and artificial intelligence methods based on computer analysis of dermoscopic photographs for melanoma detection.

 - Strunck JL, Smart TC, Boucher KM, Secrest AM, Grossman D (2020): Improved melanoma outcomes and survival in patients monitored by total body photography: A natural experiment.
 J Dermatol, 47: 342–347.

 - Li C, Liu T, Tavtigian SV, Boucher K, Kohlmann W, Cannon-Albright L, Grossman D (2020): Targeted germline sequencing of patients with three or more primary melanomas reveals high rate of pathogenic variants.
 Melanoma Res, 30:247-251.